diabloexodia/diabloexodia/README.md

 ### Hi there, Welcome to my GitHub.👋

-- :telescope: I’m an aspiring DevOps Engineer from India who is interested in designing scalable, resilient and fault-tolerant solutions leveraging cloud services.
+- ♾️: I’m an aspiring DevOps Engineer from India who is interested in designing scalable, resilient and fault-tolerant solutions leveraging cloud services.

 - :seedling: AWS certified Solutions Architect Associate